 The excess of the purchase price over the fair value of identifiable net assets acquired amounted to approximately \$7.0 million.
 The acquisition goodwill arises from the expected synergies from combining the operations of the Company and Fuzzy's.
-The allocation of the purchase price is subject to potential changes due to working capital adjustments expected to be completed within approximately 90 days of the acquisition date.
-The Company's goodwill balance also may change during the allowable allocation period, which is up to one year from the acquisition date if additional information becomes available.
+During the allowable allocation period in 2023, the Company recorded a \$0.1 million purchase price adjustment.